 Pay attention: Read labels before you buy, and buy carefully.
 Find out how your favorite coffee shops and retailers are committed to sustainability.
 Go to sustaincoffee.org to find out more about the members of the Sustainable Coffee Challenge and to help support their efforts.

-Bruno Vander Velde is Conservation International’s editorial director.
+Bruno Vander Velde is Conservation International’s senior communications director.